elikonrad-aau/ISRS-group4/README.md

 2. Retrieve a sample of users who have LIKED this movie
 3. For each of these users, fetch their LIKED list or top-rated films
 4. Maybe also ranking the movies by frequency: How many of the other  movie fans also liked this movie -> order by frequency

+### Evaluation:
+- Choice of Movies (popular, not popular, ...)
+- Friends and Family?
+- LLM as a judge for the recommendations